 Can my spouse refuse me contact with my child?

 Many, especially fathers, worry that if they get a divorce, they might not be able to have contact with their children.
 While it is possible that one of the parents might attempt this, their position in law is not too strong.
 The parental responsibility and rights are vested in both parents and they are not lost through divorce.
 If one of the parents attempts to frustrate contact with the other parent, the courts can interfere.
 Contact can be ordered and enforced.
-In more extreme cases, where the resident parent repeatedly frustrates contact with the other parent, the courts may order that the children live with the other parent who can commit to ensuring the children have contact with both parents.
+In more extreme cases, where the resident parent repeatedly frustrates contact with the other parent or otherwise tries to alienate the child, the courts may order that the children live with the other parent who can commit to ensuring the children have contact with both parents.

 Ultimately, what you need to keep in mind is that the UK legal system is set up in a way that is aimed at ensuring the children have contact with both parents.
 The only situations where the courts will depart from this are when contact with the parent is clearly against the best interest of the child.